-The days of going through a phone book cold calling every name in there to flog them toner are over.
+The days of going through a phone book cold calling every name to flog them toner are over.
 In its place, we now have a system that relies on predictive analytics and machine learning.
 This is good for the general public, who are no longer bombarded by unwanted calls, it’s good for companies, who can make better use of their resources by targeting actual leads, and it’s good for sales staff, who don’t get quite so much abuse.
 However, is predictive analytics everything it’s cracked up to be, or do sales teams need to be wary before leaping head first into the technology?
 Many of today’s sales teams are at the base of a steep learning curve around its adoption, and they will need to work fast to avoid falling behind.

 Salesforce’s recent State of Marketing report found that 79% of high-performing teams currently use predictive analytics.
 It used to be that only the largest companies, like IBM and Amazon, had the data and expertise required to use it, but the technology is now available at a price where it is more affordable to companies of all sizes, and insights can be garnered by business staff without the same degree of expert knowledge.